 A maintenance domain is a management space for the purpose of managing and administering a network.
-A domain is owned and operated by a single entity and defined by the set of ports internal to it and at its boundary.
+A single entity owns and operates a domain and is defined by the set of ports internal to it and at its boundary.

 Each maintenance domain can contain any number of maintenance associations.
 Each maintenance association identifies a service that can be uniquely identified within the maintenance domain.
 The CFM protocol runs within a particular maintenance association.